 As part of my ongoing Indispensable Tool Series, I recently talked about a micro drill and pin vise.
 It’s a fantastic tool and I strongly suggest that you add one to your polymer clay tool kit.
-If you haven’t been able to buy one yet, here’s a fun and easy solution to help you drill holes in baked polymer clay beads.
-Here’s a simple tutorial showing how to make your own hand drill tools with an ordinary drill bit from the hardware store and some scrap polymer clay.
+If you haven’t been able to buy one yet, this is a fun and easy solution to help you drill holes in baked polymer clay beads.
+I’ll show you how to make your own hand drill tools with an ordinary drill bit from the hardware store and some scrap polymer clay.

 Drill bits are available from any hardware store as small as 1/16″ (1.6mm) in diameter.
 Drill bits of this size are perfect for making holes in larger polymer clay beads.
 At my local Lowe’s store there were several kinds of single packaged drill bits and I purchased 2-pks of the least expensive black oxide metal drill bits.
 I bought the 1/16″ (1.6mm) and the 1/8″ (3.2mm) sizes.

 You can use these bits in a standard electric drill, but that’s much too powerful for making holes in polymer clay.
 Because polymer clay is quite soft, drilling slowly and with control, by hand, is the best approach.
 In order to do that, you’re going to need to create a handle for your drill bit.
 Here’s how to make decorative Natasha Bead handles for your polymer clay hand drills.

 What are Natasha Beads?
 They’re a classic style of polymer clay bead made from scrap clay where each face of the bead features a mirror image pattern, much like a classic Ink Blot.

 - thin craft wire